 During town halls, members of the public ask the Vice President who controls the AIs.
 Without giving details, he alludes to the existence of the Oversight Committee as a group of national security experts and technocrats who understand Safer-4 and how to use it.
 His opponent demands more information, and argues that the AI should be under Congressional control, rather than controlled by an unelected committee.
-The Vice President shoots back that Congress would be much too slow in a still fast-moving situation.
-The public is mostly mollified.

-103 A possible complication: mightn't the AIs at this point be able to develop excellent lie detectors for humans?
+The Vice President shoots back that 103 A possible complication: mightn't the AIs at this point be able to develop excellent lie detectors for humans?
 If so, possibly the White House would be able to convince China not to trust DeepCent-2 after all, by swearing up and down under a lie detector.
 Problem: China wouldn't trust lie detectors built by US AIs, and lie detectors built by Chinese AIs might be sabotaged to make it seem like the US was lying even if they weren't.

-104 They can prioritize replacing the most important chips, so that even fairly early on in the process it would be costly for either side to defect.
+^{}They can prioritize replacing the most important chips, so that even fairly early on in the process it would be costly for either side to defect.